Price Guide

 Pricing questions, answered.

-Exact numbers on retail, option fee, aftermarket forecasts, and cross-currency pricing for both case formats.
+Exact numbers on Swatch retail, resale and aftermarket forecasts, and cross-currency pricing for both case formats.

 How much is the Swatch Royal Pop at retail?